etmoore/node-workshop/w1/lessons/04-node-intro.md

 console.log('Server listening on localhost:3000');
 ```

 Run the file, then navigate to http://localhost:3000/ in your browser.
 What do you see?
 Open the network tab with the JavaScript console.
 Refresh the page.
-What do you see?
+What do you see? _Hello, World_

 Your turn!

-1. Modify the above code to return the following JSON object instead of HTML:
+1. Modify the above code to return the following JSON object instead of HTML: - DONE (see [node-basics server.js](node-basics/server.js))

   ```json
   {